 There are Even Myths Surrounding this Child’s Pose

-Somewhere in all of the wondering, someone asked, “Why do babies sleep with their butt in the air?” and some truly wild yet popular theories were invented.
+Somewhere in all of the wondering, someone asked, “Why do babies sleep with their butt in the air?” and some truly wild answers were invented.

 I’m sure this has produced more than a few offended parents who have made the mistake of asking the wrong person, “Why do babies sleep with their butt in the air?”

-The origin and thought process of this is that a child who sleeps like this may feel scared of the dark because they’re in a somewhat defensive position with their butt in the air.
+The origin and thought process of this is that a child who sleeps like this must be afraid of the dark because they’re in a somewhat defensive position with their butt in the air.

 There’s not a scrap of truth to this, however.
 If it were true, then nearly all parents would have frightened babies.
 Rest assured that your little one is simply sleeping as they did in the womb.